Ph.D. (Anthropology), McMaster University, 2013

-Jalbert, Catherine (in progress).
-Research topic: Archaeology in Canada: An Analysis of Demographics and Working Conditions in the Discipline.
-(Co-supervised with Dr. Lisa Rankin)
+Jalbert, Catherine (2019).
+Archaeology in Canada: An Analysis of Demographics and Working Conditions in the Discipline.
+(Co-supervised with Dr. Lisa Rankin).

 Sparrow, Anna (in progress).
 Research topic: The history of settlement, subsistence and human-canine relationships in the Salish Sea through stable isotope analyses.

 Leclerc, Natasha (2017).
 Long-term Histories of Clam Harvesting and Seasonal Settlement Strategies on Shíshálh Lands, British Columbia.